-Free Entitlement to Early Education for two, three and four year olds
+Free Entitlement to Early Education for 9-month, two, three and four-year-olds

-Some two year olds and all three and four year olds are entitled to a Free Early Education place (FEE).
+Some 9-months-old, two-year-olds and all three and four year olds are entitled to a Free Early Education place (FEE).

 Free Early Education for two year olds